TileDB-Inc/TileDB-Trino/README.md

 ## Arrays as SQL Tables

 When a multi-dimensional array is queried in Trino, the dimensions are converted to table columns for the result set.
-TileDB array attributes attributes are also returned as columns.
+TileDB array attributes are also returned as columns.

 ### Dense Arrays